w3c/wcag2ict/introduction.md

 *   References to glossary items from WCAG 2.2 are presented in `<cite>` elements visually styled as ordinary text with a dotted underline, and contain title attributes noting these are WCAG definitions.
 They turn blue with a yellow background when mouse or keyboard focus is placed over them.
 *   References to glossary items in this document are presented in `<cite>` elements visually styled as ordinary text with a dark gray underline.
 *   Hereafter, the short title “WCAG2ICT” is used to reference this document.
+*   In headings the term "Success Criterion" has been shortened to “SC” for brevity.

 ### Comparison with the 2013 WCAG2ICT Note